 - It is reasonable to set a deadline for access requests that require coordination of outside resources (e.g. sign language interpreters, live captioning).
 For very large programs (300+) it is recommend to provide real time captions, but maintain requests for interpreters.

-- Offer an option for attendees to dial in by phone, so people who do not have internet access can participate.
+- Doing an pan option for attendees to dial in by phone, so people who do not have internet access can participate.

 - Offering invites via social media?